Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Pillar

-- Jinja2 and the virtual mechanism
+- Jinja2 and the virtual file system

 Introduction to YAML

-- Literals, scalars
+- Literals and scalars

-- Sequences, mappings
+- Sequences and mappings

 - Installation on Ubuntu

-- Differences between salt-common, salt-minion and salt-master
+- Differences between salt-common, salt-minion, and salt-master

 - Installation on Amazon EC2